 Advice to Students

-In 2011, Court was appointed Adjunct Professor, Department of Civil Engineering, at the University of Calgary: “When I’m not working on behalf of our clients, I enjoy sharing what I’ve learned with students.
+From 2011 to 2017, Court was an Adjunct Professor, Department of Civil Engineering, at the University of Calgary.
+In 2017, he was appointed an Adjunct Professor, Department of Earth and Environmental Sciences, at Mount Royal University: “When I’m not working on behalf of our clients, I enjoy sharing what I’ve learned with students.
 I’ve been an Adjunct Professor with the University of Calgary since 2011 and it’s always a pleasure to work with students and to discuss all aspects of science.”
 Click here to read Court’s advice to students.

 Read More Advice to Students